flaneurette/UX.js/README.md

 An example of asynchronous component routing, using the :route attribute.
 #### UX-switch.html
 An example of event binding to trigger CSS transformations, using the :switch attribute.
-#### UX-slide.html
+#### UX-wheel.html
-An example to trigger a slide, using the :slide attribute.
+An example to trigger a slide, using the :wheel attribute.
 #### UX-hamburger.html
 An example showing the :hamburger attribute, same as ux-toggle.
 #### UX-toggle.html